Nantes, France

 Her academic background includes a Bachelor of Fine Arts and a PhD in Fine Arts from Tokyo University of the Arts, as well as an AA Diploma from the Architectural Association School of Architecture in London.
 Her research focuses on the co-creation of space through workshops, and she has conducted more than 100 workshops in various countries, including Japan, the UK, and Germany.
 She places particular emphasis on integrating these workshop activities with education, research, and professional practice.

 _ Lucrezia Russo is a designer, educator, and researcher whose work lies at the intersection of design, pedagogy, and critical inquiry.
-With over twenty years of experience in graphic design within the cultural sector, she has been Chair of the Communication Design department at Paris College of Art since 2015, where she teaches in an international environment.
+With over twenty years of experience in graphic design, she has served as Chair of the Communication Design department at Paris College of Art since 2015, where she also teaches.

-Lucrezia holds an MA in Graphic Design (IED Milan) MFA in Transdisciplinary New Media (Paris College of Art) and a Mastère Spécialisé in Innovation by Design (ENSCI – Les Ateliers).
-Her current research focuses on educational innovation in higher education, with a particular interest in how institutions adapt to social and pedagogical change.
-Committed to critical and inclusive pedagogy, she is also interested in knowledge transmission beyond academic settings and in the potential of design as a driver of change.
+She holds an MA in Graphic Design (IED Milan), an MFA in Transdisciplinary New Media (Paris College of Art), and a Mastère Spécialisé in Innovation by Design (ENSCI – Les Ateliers).
+Her research focuses on educational innovation in higher education, with a particular interest in the potential of design as a driver of social and pedagogical change.